twoolie/NBT/README.md

+# The NBT library for Python

+## Forewords

-This is a "Named Binary Tag" parser & writer, suited for inspecting & editing the Minecraft data files.
+This is a `Named Binary Tag` parser & writer, suited for inspecting & editing the Minecraft data files.

 From the initial specification by Markus Persson: